Medusa According to Bernini

 sight of myself made me such.”

-But the woman — right before the story locks her into stone.
-Right before she becomes an image instead of a person.
+That is the moment Bernini freezes.
+Not the monster, not the weapon, not the myth as spectacle, but the woman before the story locks her permanently into stone.
+The sculpture holds her in the instant before she becomes an image instead of a person.

-That’s what drew me to this Medusa as a tattoo subject.
-The Medusas I tattooed were never about strength, revenge, or power reclaimed.
-They weren’t symbols of domination.
-They were about pain — real pain.
-Layered pain.
-Pain that doesn’t need to scream to be present.
+That is what drew me to this Medusa as a tattoo subject.
+The Medusas I have tattooed were never about domination, revenge, or simple ideas of strength.
+They were about pain that does not need to scream in order to be present.
+Pain that asks to be seen rather than explained.

-In Bernini’s Medusa, there is no triumph.
-There is no resolution.
-Only that quiet, devastating pause where everything that has happened finally arrives in the body.
-A moment so human it makes the myth feel secondary.
+In Bernini’s Medusa, there is no triumph and no resolution.
+There is only the quiet, devastating pause where everything that has happened finally arrives in the body.
+The myth remains, but it becomes secondary.
+What stays is the human face inside it.

 @notattoo_berlin in @visionsofextasy studio, Berlin